vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/preface.md

 +++

 This book originates in a French translation of the *Yoginī hṛdaya* from Sanskrit by André Padoux, published in 1994 in Paris by the Collège de France.
-It was printed by Editions de Boccard as an annotated translation with transliterated Sanskrit of the three chapters of the *Yoginīhr̥daya* and of its commentary by Amṛ tānanda, meant for an academic readership.
+It was printed by Editions de Boccard as an annotated translation with transliterated Sanskrit of the three chapters of the *Yoginīhr̥daya* and of its commentary by Amṛtānanda, meant for an academic readership.

 Pursuant to his interest in the ŚrīVidyā tradition, this book was read by Roger-Orphé Jeanty, living in the United States.
 Assuming that the *Yoginīhr̥daya* would be of considerable interest to a larger English-speaking readership, he proceeded in 2003 to translate its three chapters into English, working with his colleague Sarah Caldwell, using Padoux’s French translation and a Sanskrit *devanāgari* edition.
 This was published informally in English with the original Sanskrit both in the Indian *devanāgari* script and in transliteration.
 It was designed for use by readers interested in or practicing within contemporary Śrī Vidyā communities.